maplibre/maputnik/README.md

 [selenium-standalone](https://github.com/vvo/selenium-standalone) starts a server that will launch browsers on your local machine.
 We use chrome so you **must** have chrome installed on your machine.

-Now open and terminal and run the following.
+Now open a terminal and run the following.
 This will install the drivers on your local machine

 ```
 ./node_modules/.bin/selenium-standalone install